bcokert/terragen/README.md

 ### Running local dev web server
 ```
-> yarn run dev
+> yarn dev
-# Serves up the frontend on a dev index file, address displayed in stdout
+# Runs a watcher that re-compiles the bundle whenever js changes.
+You can then access it via the dev server from 'make run'.
 ```

 ### Build Production Artifact